2.1. Vivado Project¶

 After the hardware design is implemented the bitstream and hardware spec must be exported for use by the PetaLinux and SDK tools.

 The PetaLinux and SDK tools import an archive from Vivado containing the FPGA bitstream, address map, and IP core software drivers.
-This archive is an HDF
+This archive is an XSA

 file.